ChrisSantosLang/redscience/docs/source/releases/gui.rst

 .. figure:: images/Playground2.png

-  Shown as of :doc:`introspection` Version (to anticipate the evolution of the page)
+  Shown as of :doc:`introspection` (to anticipate the evolution of the page)

 * The name of the player with the current tuurn displays in the